-The exterior electrical outlets are wired through the bathroom GFCI.
-On units equipped with the floor heat option, a separate GFCI is installed in the bathroom or near the main breaker box.
-Units with the holding tank heat pad option will have an additional GFCI located in the basement area; however, the exact location varies.
+The electrical outlets located in the slideouts are typically wired through the kitchen GFCI.
+The exterior electrical outlets are typically wired through a bathroom GFCI.

+On coaches equipped with the floor heat option, separate GFCI(s) are installed in a bathroom, cabinet, or closet and/or near the main breaker box.
+Some may be difficult to find and may require using a flashlight while looking inside cabinets.

+Coaches with the holding tank heat pad option will have an additional GFCI located in the basement area; however, the exact location varies.